 A Strong, Regional Resource

-Bowles Rice litigators stay abreast of current trends, topics and federal/state legislation that affect our clients through memberships in industry organizations, such as the Defense Research Institute (DRI) and the Defense Trial Counsel of West Virginia (DTCWV).
-We also attend industry conferences and meetings, including the bi-annual DRI Insurance Bad Faith and Extra-Contractual Liability Seminar, and meetings of the DTCWV Insurance Law Committee.
+Additionally, Bowles Rice litigators stay abreast of current trends, topics and federal/state legislation that affect our insurance clients through memberships and active participation in industry organizations such as the Defense Research Institute (DRI) and the Defense Trial Counsel of West Virginia (DTCWV).
+We also regularly attend industry conferences, meetings and webinars, including the bi-annual DRI Insurance Bad Faith and Extra-Contractual Liability Seminar and meetings of the DTCWV Insurance Law Committee.

 - Bad Faith and Coverage Litigation